 1.4.3.1.
-The Organiser shall ensure that in the seven days prior to the event, all teams/pilots are given fair and free access to practice on the contest site (depending on site availability) - i.e. no preferential treatment / discrimination shall take place.
+The Organiser shall ensure that in the seven days prior to the event, all teams/pilots are given fair and free access to practice on the contest site (depending on site availability) - i.e. no preferential treatment / discrimination shall take place, and in this period no additional fees for use of the airfield or hangars shall be charged.
 To be considered, teams wishing to practice on the competition site shall give notice to the Organiser by a deadline to be announced in the event bulletins.